ficcdaf/autoyadm/README.md

 ## Contributing

 Contributions are very welcome.
 This is a very small and simple script, but if you have some improvements or new features, please feel free to submit a PR.
+Bug reports welcome, too.